-In order to reduce the visual impact of the increased building heights, this Plan recommends that updates to the zoning regulations include the provision of a minimum 10' building stepback after the third story within the Town Center boundaries.
-Building step backs are commonly utilized in Town Center environments to reduce the scale of the building, while exposing and emphasizing the ground level/pedestrian elements of a structure and increase views of the surrounding areas.
+In order to reduce the visual impact of the increased building heights, this plan recommends that updates to the zoning include the provision of a minimum 10' building stepback after the third story within the Town Center boundaries.
+Building step backs are commonly utilized in Town Center environments to reduce the scale of the EXHIBIT 20.
+Precedent Examples - Town Center Development building, while exposing and emphasizing the ground level/pedestrian elements of a structure and increase views of the surrounding areas.
 For instance, Downtown Steamboat Springs, Colorado has specific building height standards for new development in their mixed-use Downtown Code.
 Within the Commercial Old Town zone district, a 0-foot front setback is required for the first and second floor, while a 15-foot step-back is required for the third floor.
-This encourages residential housing density in the city's downtown while complementing the scale and massing of existing historic buildings.
+This encourages residential housing density Downtown while complementing the scale and massing of existing historic buildings.